Updated February 2019

-Whatever some very odd rumours might state to the contrary, this means fitting appropriate and adequate towing mirrors in situations where your caravan is wider than your towing vehicle.
-Those mirrors must be e-rated and of an approved type.
+Whatever some very odd rumours might state to the contrary, this means fitting appropriate and adequate towing mirrors in situations where your caravan is wider than the rear of your car.

 If you do not take this seriously or cobble together a clearly inappropriate towing mirror solution, you may be liable to prosecution resulting in three points on your licence and a fine of up to £1000.

 On 26 January 2010, a European Directive (EEC 2003/97) changed requirements for rear view mirrors for new passenger cars and motorhomes first used after that date.
 All extendable mirrors must now comply with the constructional and testing requirements of the EEC Regulation (EEC 2003/97) and show the new E-mark.

 Many of us have seen caravans being towed where there was no clear rearwards visibility for the driver concerned or with extraordinarily ramshackle arrangements in place that would seem to have been unlikely to meet legal requirements.

 The maximum trailer width for any towing vehicle is 2.55 metres.